Ahmad Ammar Ahmad Azam: Hayrat Foundation

 His activities with Hayrat Foundation began exactly just after he graduated from his secondary school education.
 In order to further his studies at Turkey, he stayed with the organization's delegates in Malaysia at the Madrasah Hayrat in order to master Turkish language.
 While staying with them, he studied the basic of Risale-i Nur in the Turkish language.
 After mastering the language, his parents sent him to Turkey and he stayed with the Hayrat Foundation.

 In 8 months, he managed to end his study over Risale-i Nur and was certified by the foundation.
 There were also traces of him re-wrote Risale-i Nur in the Ottoman Turkish language using his own writing together with his friends' assistance.

 Death

 On 2 November 2013 around 1.30 pm, after getting the credential to teach Said Nursî's Risalah an-Nur from Hayrat Foundation, he was expected to teach it to his students in Istanbul.
-Ammar was hit by an ambulance whilst crossing a road and died at the scene.
+Ammar was hit by an ambulance driver whilst crossing a road and died at the scene.

 On the following day, he was being prayed at Eyüp Sultan Mosque and was buried in Eyüp Cemetery in honour of him and on his father's request.
 He is the first foreigner to be honoured by Turkey to be buried there.

 News of his death and his story was widespread in some countries including Malaysia, Turkey and Cambodia.
 Thousands of peoples send their condolences to his family, including Minister of Foreign Affairs of Turkey, Ahmet Davutoğlu.